amirhossein-tajalli/amirhossein-tajalli.github.io/index.md

 ## ⚠️ Disclaimer

-**[amirhossein-tajalli](https://github.com/amirhossein-tajalli)** is the only official GitHub account for **Amirhossein Tajalli**.
-Any other GitHub accounts or pages with similar names are not related to me.
+**[amirhossein-tajalli](https://github.com/amirhossein-tajalli)** is the only GitHub account authorized to represent **Amirhossein Tajalli**.
+Any other account or page using similar names, avatars, or content is unaffiliated and may be treated as impersonation under GitHub’s Acceptable Use Policies.

 ## 🔗 Links